Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/OTA/OTA - Update Firmware to Ameba via OTA.rst

 |image05|

 Then we use USB upload program to Ameba.
-Click "Tools" -> "Ports", check the serial port to use:
+Click :guilabel:`Tools -> Ports` check the serial port to use:

 |image06|